Feuerlabs/exodm/README.md

 When the bootscript needs to be regenerated, run `make generate` again.

-The system can be started using `rel/exodm/bin/exodm console`
+The system can be started using `rel/exodm/(VSN)/bin/exodm console`

 (or `exodm start` followed by `exodm attach` when running embedded).

+The (VSN) part is constructed from the git tag, and/or the git version of the current commit.

 TODO: ensure that multiple nodes can be started, using different node names, and becoming aware of each other.
 This is not something rebar supports out of the box, I think.

 There is a beginning towards support for upgrade scripts, but this hasn't been tested.
-The idea was to use e.g. `RELVSN=1.0 make save_release`, which copies the current release to `rel/exodm-1.0`.
-Then, running `PREV=1.0 make upgrade`, but this is not the right way to go.
-We should retrieve the release version from the reltool.config file, and use that, rather than making up a new version.
-More thought is required.
+Running e.g. `PREV=1.0 make upgrade`, upgrade scripts should be generated for moving from the named previous release to the current one.